twitter-archive/distributedlog/README.md

 #### High Performance

 DL is able to provide milliseconds latency on durable writes with large number of concurrent logs.
-Also also handle high volume reads and writes per second from thousands of clients.
+Also handle high volume reads and writes per second from thousands of clients.

 #### Durable and Consistent